On skein algebras of planar surfaces: Introduction

 \section{Introduction}

 Let $R$ be a commutative ring with identity and a fixed invertible element $q^{\frac{1}{2}}$.
-Given a 3-manifold $M$, the {\it Kauffman bracket skein module} of $M$ over $R$, denoted by $\mathcal{S}(M;R)$, is defined as the $R$-module generated by isotopy classes of (probably empty) framed links embedded in $M$ modulo the {\it skein relations} in Figure \ref{fig:local}.
+Given an oriented 3-manifold $M$, the {\it Kauffman bracket skein module} of $M$ over $R$, denoted by $\mathcal{S}(M;R)$, is defined as the $R$-module generated by ambient isotopy classes of (possibly empty) framed links in the interior of $M$, subject to the {\it skein relations}